 The location of your kitchen will impact convenience for serving and dining, as well as your budget.
 Outdoor kitchens located close to the house can save you money.
 With close proximity to your indoor kitchen, you’ll have easy access to appliances, cookware, dishes, and utensils that are stored inside.
-Kitchens located further away from the house must be self-sufficient.
+Because of the distance, kitchens located further away from the house must be self-sufficient.
 They will require electrical wiring and outlets, water lines, and gas lines that must be run from the main connection at the house and installed by a professional contractor.
-These additional utility costs can increase your outdoor kitchen costs, so include room for them in your budget.
+These additional utility costs can increase your outdoor kitchen costs, so be sure to include room for them in your budget.

 Select Durable Materials

 - Flooring – Choose a durable, easy-to-clean flooring material like concrete, brick, natural stone, or sealed wood that will resist spills and stains from food and drinks.
 For extra protection on concrete and natural stone, use a protective sealer.

 - Cabinet Materials – The framework of your outdoor kitchen can be covered with concrete, stucco, brick, natural stone like marble, granite, limestone, slate, river rock, and flagstone, wood, or stainless steel.
 When choosing cabinet facings, select materials with easy-to-clean finishes and colors that complement your home’s architectural style.

 - Countertops – Countertops for your outdoor kitchen can be made from natural stone like granite, marble, and slate.
 Materials like cultured stone, concrete, brick pavers, ceramic tile, and stainless steel are also available.
 Select countertop materials that are easy to clean and maintain in outdoor weather conditions.